focusreactive/cms-kit-sanity/README.md

 use `pnpm i` or `npm i --legacy-peer-deps` to install dependencies

+Do `pnpm run rollout` - this tool will pass you through some simple steps where you create or login to required accounts and fill .env with required variables.
+Then this tool will automatically setup and connect Vercel, Sanity and Github repo so as a result you will have a properly set up system including Headless CMS, Modern Hosting and Github repository.

 `pnpm run dev` to run local dev server

 open http://localhost:3000/ to preview pages

 open http://localhost:3000/admin to enter Sanity Studio

 ## Credits